KFreon/KaelsKabbage/content/posts/13-angular-transclusion-with-parameters/index.md

 {{% /splitRight %}}
 {{% /split %}}

-I wanted to extract the two {{< inline "*ngFor" >}} divs into their own component for reuse in another part of the codebase.
+I wanted to extract the two `*ngFor` divs into their own component for reuse in another part of the codebase.
 I wanted to be able to do something like:
 ``` html
 <div>